Happy healthy

 Fowler and Christakis made clever use of data that were likely never intended for use studying social networks: the Framingham Heart Study.
 A project of the National Heart, Lung and Blood Institute and Boston University, the study collected health data on several thousand people from a small city in Massachusetts over decades.

-The study also asked people how often in the last week they experienced feelings such as, "I enjoyed life" or "I felt that I was just as good as other people."
+"I enjoyed life" or "I felt that I was just as good as other people."
 Participants gave the name and contact information for one friend, just to make it easier to track them down for the next survey a few years later.
 Christakis and Fowler constructed a network of people's social interactions using this data together with information about where people lived and worked and who their spouses were.

 The researchers wanted to understand not just how one person's mood affects another person's, but how an entire web of interactions contribute to or detract from happiness.
 A quick glance at a drawing of the network revealed what the team was looking for: Clumps of happy people.
 People at the centers of clumps were particularly likely to be happy.
-And it wasn't just people's friends that made them happy - it was also their friends' friends' friends.
+And it wasn't just people's friends that made them happy

 But Fowler and Christakis realized those effects might only indicate that people like to hang out with folks who are about as happy as they are.
 So they also looked at changes in happiness levels, computing how likely it is that when your friends get happier, you do too.